danielnebreja24/cryptotest/README.md

 #### Crypto Chart

-A real/live chart data from an api that serves as an illustration of thecurrent price of a specific crypto currency.
+A real/live chart data from an api that serves as an illustration of the current price of a specific crypto currency.
 You can update the data displayed in the chart by clicking a crypto pair or clicking a crypto tile.

 #### Crypto Pair